We've independently reviewed this article to make sure it's as accurate as we can make it.

-How Do You Get Rid Of Standing Water In The Dishwasher?
+How Do You Get Rid Of Standing Water In Your Dishwasher?

-Most dishwashers don’t have a dedicated drainage line they have all to themselves.
-Instead, it shares the drain with the garbage disposal in your sink.
-It actually shoots all the greywater through the pipe of your garbage disposal to the outer pipes.
+Well, most dishwashers don’t have a dedicated drainage line.
+Instead, they share the drain with the garbage disposal in the sink.
+They actually shoot all the greywater through the garbage disposal pipe to the outer pipes.

 That’s why you might hear some water gurgling sounds coming through your dishwasher.

 Turn on your disposal while running some hot water down the drain to see if that helps unclog the pipes.

 Then, run another dishwasher cycle to see if the water has drained.

 If you’ve recently installed a new garbage disposal and connected the drain line from your dishwasher to it, you need to make sure that you’ve removed the small plastic plug from the disposal nipple, which is the part where the dishwasher line connects.

 This plug can prevent water from flowing through the drain line, causing it to accumulate at the bottom of your dishwasher.
 Removing the plug will open the connection between your dishwasher and garbage disposal and allow water to flow.